 You can revoke a health care proxy that you've signed.
 And, even if it's active and you're ill, you can continue to speak up for your own health care decision making.

 A related document is called the MOLST form.
-A medical doctor signs this form after discusses end of life treatment with you.
+A medical doctor signs this form after discussing end of life treatment with you.

 It is more specific than a health care proxy.
-It is PINK in color, and therefore would stand out in your wallet or purse if you were found non-communicative.
+The MOLST form is PINK in color, and so will stand out in your wallet or purse if you were discovered uncommunicative.